cedar-policy/cedar-docs/docs/collections/_policies/syntax-operators.md

 };
 ```

 The description so far is from the perspective of _evaluation_.
 From the perspective of policy _validation_, the situation is a little different.
 In general, the validator will reject any expression `e1 || e2` that would evaluate to an error due to either `e1` or `e2` not having `boolean` type.
-The validator _sometimes_ is able to take short-circuiting into account, as discussed using the examples below.
+The validator _sometimes_ is able to take short-circuiting into account, as discussed using the following examples.

 #### More Examples:
 {: .no_toc }